microsoft/az-deep-realtime-score/README.md

 <a id='setup'></a>
 ## Setup
 To set up your environment to run these notebooks, please follow these steps.
-They setup the notebooks to use Docker and Azure seamlessly.
 1. Create a _Linux_ Ubuntu DSVM (NC6 or above to use GPU).

 2. Install [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html), a tool creates projects from project templates.